-Suggested citation: CIPESA (2023) Disability and ICT Accessibility Framework Indicators: A Framework for Monitoring the Implementation of ICT Accessibility Laws and Policies in Africa
+Suggested citation: CIPESA (2023) Disability and ICT Accessibility Fram Framework for Monitoring the Implementation of ICT Accessibility Laws a December, 2023 Creative Commons Attribution 4.0 Licence (creativecommons.org/licenses/by-nc-nd/4.0) Some rights reserved.

-December, 2023

-Creative Commons Attribution 4.0 Licence <creativecommons.org/licenses/by-nc-nd/4.0> Some rights reserved.

 Introduction

 This framework is a result of extensive consultations, reviews, and feedback from various organizations and individuals.
 It is based on the first indicators developed in 2019 and the consequent report, Access Denied: How Telecom Operators in Africa are Failing Persons with Disabilities.
 Both the researchers and reviewers provided valuable feedback on how the indicators could be improved to ease the data collection, interpretation, and analysis.